-Dehydration of Cells: Egg Lab Summary

 Handout 2: Egg Lab Summary

 Dehydration of Cells

 Purpose:

 To model dehydration in cells and investigate the effectiveness of common drinks in rehydrating cells using shell-less raw eggs.

 Safety:

 Students should wear goggles, aprons, and gloves at all times while handling eggs.
 Every effort should be made to prevent puncturing the membrane of the raw eggs.
 Should an egg rupture, students should wash carefully and the work surface should be cleaned with a mild bleach solution.